huceke/omxplayer/README.md

-              --audio_queue n           Size of audio input queue in MB --video_queue n           Size of video input queue in MB --threshold   n           Amount of buffered data required to come out of buffering in seconds --orientation n           Set orientation of video (0, 90, 180 or 270) --fps n                   Set fps of video where timestamps are not present --live                    Set for live tv or vod type stream
+              --audio_queue n           Size of audio input queue in MB --video_queue n           Size of video input queue in MB --threshold   n           Amount of buffered data required to come out of buffering in seconds --timeout     n           Amount of time a file/network operation can stall for before timing out (default 10s) --orientation n           Set orientation of video (0, 90, 180 or 270) --fps n                   Set fps of video where timestamps are not present --live                    Set for live tv or vod type stream